Nov

 1993 Finest: Jeff Bagwell

 A couple decades ago I bought and sold cards at ThePit, one of the earliest sports card vault services.
-At the time it billed itself as the NASDAQ of cards and leaned heavily into the dot-com bubble that was engrossing financial markets.
+At the time it billed itself as the NASDAQ of cards and leaned heavily into the dot-com bubble that was engrossing financial markets and pop culture.
 New cards weren’t simply listed for sale, they introduced as an IPO.
 A ticker tape crawled across the screen listing recent transactions.
 I bought soooooo many Carlos Delgado Bowman rookies back then.

 The site changed hands several times, first being acquired by Topps for almost $6 million in 2001.
 Topps never really figured out to make it profitable and sold at a loss five years later.
 After another five year ownership period the site shifted to its present setup.